 Tony Gaffney, Managing Partner, Board and CEO Services at Odgers Berndtson in Canada, echoes this sentiment: “Boards have a duty to consider how their company and its sustainability measures up against emerging ESG standards and to ensure that their business plan ensures adherence to those standards.
 Sustainability considerations vary across industry sectors.
 However, it is essential that companies consider sustainability from all perspectives including those of their customers, investors, employees, and other stakeholders.”

 There are rising societal expectations, believes Strandberg, with all stakeholders looking for businesses to play more of a role in society.

 It can mean the board should revisit the very essence of the company.
 Why does the company exist?

 This, in turn, is linked to a general public decline in trust (of governments, organizations, companies and so on).
 Also, investors are calling for more, consumers are braying for action.

-For Strandberg and Bingham, avoiding tokenism is key.
+For Strandberg, avoiding tokenism is key.
 Strandberg believes that being a director on a board where you are, perhaps, the sole sustainability expert is simply not good enough.